Rngenerous/RNGS_SPAWN_MOD/README.md

 - Standard: Made to feel as close to live as possible.
 - FPS+ (Alpha): Should still feel closer to live, but has a number of changes to increase FPS, use this if you are having FPS issues.

+Additionally there is a folder for 'vanilla bosses' for each of these where the boss spawns have not been changed.

 ## Installation

 - Backup '<SIT_SERVER_DIR>/Aki_Data/Server/database/locations'